 What I Learned Losing a Million Dollars by Jim Paul and Brendan Moynihan offers some excellent insight if you'd like to read a book that describes the emotional toll of drawdowns.

 The book discusses how, by taking a large drawdown, a trader lost his career, significant amounts of his family's fortune, and money belonging to his friends.

-The book also shares several tips on how to overcome common pitfalls of trading, such as implementing a trading plan that is likely to be emotionally driven instead of risk-management-driven.
+The book also shares several tips on overcoming some common pitfalls in trading, such as implementing a trading plan that is likely to be emotionally driven instead of risk-management-driven.

 Once you take these steps, you'll be able to stand back after you've entered a trade, knowing that you're out of it with no questions asked when and if your stop-loss level is hit.